Silicon photomultiplier

-SiPM for medical imaging are attractive candidates for the replacement of the conventional PMT in PET and SPECT imaging, since they provide high gain with low voltage and fast response, they are very compact and compatible with magnetic resonance setups.
+SiPMs are attractive candidates for the replacement of the conventional PMT in positron emission tomography (PET) and SPECT imaging, since they provide high gain with low voltage, fast response, are very compact, and are compatible with magnetic resonance setups.
+They also hold promise as photon-detectors in high-energy physics calorimetry and astrophysics.
 Nevertheless, there are still several challenges, for example, SiPM requires optimization for larger matrices, signal amplification and digitization.

 Comparison to vacuum tube photomultipliers

 Advantages

-Compared to conventional PMTs, the photoelectron gain is typically more deterministic, resulting in low or even negligible excess noise factor.
-As a result, the SNR (Signal/Noise Ratio) for a fixed number of detected photons can be higher than a PMT.
+Compared to conventional PMTs, the photoelectron gain in SiPMs is typically more deterministic, resulting in low or even negligible excess noise factor.
+As a result, the SNR (Signal-to-noise ratio) for a fixed number of detected photons can be higher than that from a PMT.
 Conversely, the stochastic gain of a PMT typically requires more detected photons to obtain the same SNR.

 Mass production of silicon electronics by multiple vendors allows SiPMs to be made very cheaply relative to vacuum tubes.

 Bias voltages are 10-100x times lower, simplifying electronics.

 In the red to near-infrared, silicon enables much higher quantum efficiency than available PMT photocathode materials.

 Dynamic range can be orders of magnitude larger than a PMT if large numbers of SPADs are arrayed together, enabling faster imaging rates or higher SNR without saturation.

+They are used in space telescopes as a readout channel, like in The Gamma-ray Transients Monitor, the first astronomical satellite by Taiwan.

 Disadvantages

 Dark current is typically much higher at a given temperature than a PMT.
 Thus, a SiPM may require subambient cooling while a PMT used in the same application may not, resulting in increased complexity and cost.
-Similarly, obtaining large active areas may be difficult due to higher dark counts per area than PMTs.
+Similarly, obtaining large active areas may be difficult due to higher dark counts per area than in PMTs.

 The impulse response of a SiPM has a complex, multiexponential shape.
 Relative to a PMT, obtaining a symmetric pulse shape or uniform frequency response may require more complex analog filtering or pulse shaping electronics.